bitaculous/vendorify/README.md

-[Vendorify](http://bitaculous.github.io/vendorify "Put your vendor assets where they belong.") expands the [Sprockets](https://github.com/sstephenson/sprockets "Sprockets: Rack-based asset packaging") and [Sass](http://sass-lang.com "Sass: Syntactically Awesome Style Sheets") path to the “vendor” directory in your project, so you can put your vendor assets into it.
+[Vendorify](http://bitaculous.github.io/vendorify "Put your vendor assets where they belong.") expands the [Sprockets](https://github.com/sstephenson/sprockets "Sprockets: Rack-based asset packaging") and [Sass](http://sass-lang.com "Sass: Syntactically Awesome Style Sheets") path to the `vendor` directory in your project, so you can put your vendor assets into it.

 [![Travis CI Status](https://travis-ci.org/bitaculous/vendorify.svg)](http://travis-ci.org/bitaculous/vendorify)